AdobeDocs/marketo-learn.en/help/managing-duplicates/identify-prevent-duplicates.md

 ---
-title: Identify and Prevent Duplicate Records in Marketo Engage
+title: Identity and prevent duplicate records in Marketo Engage
 description: Explore tools and tips for spotting duplicates and preventing them with structured workflows and periodic audits.
 role: Admin
 level: Intermediate, Experienced